 - 1. Available positions on the Stadium Stand Moves will be made on the following basis; full-time status will have priority over hourly; past experience on stand moves; attendance and job performance; and seniority at the Stadium. - 2.
 All full-time employees who work a full stand move [one way move of the stands] shall receive 15 hours of regular time plus 7.5 hours of premium time for a total of 22.5 hours.
 Hourly employees will receive 15 hours and the standard procedure for calculating premium overtime shall be utilized, i.e. if employee works more than 40 hours in the work week then they will receive premium time.
 Employees who do not work a complete stand move shall be paid for the actual hours worked plus the appropriate premium overtime, except employees who are late shall be compensated per the guidelines stated in item #8. - 3.
 Employees shall be provided a meal and a one hour meal break.
 Employees are not permitted to leave the Stadium premises during this meal break or at any other times. - 4.
 Employees shall be provided with safety shoes, hard hat, and gloves and shall be required to wear them at all stand moves.
 Employees must also wear long pants.
 Failure to be properly dressed or follow proper safety procedures will result in appropriate disciplinary action being taken.
-Employees shall immediately report any unsafe conditions to the Stand Move Manager[s]. - 5.
-Employees scheduled to work a stand move, wherever possible, may have their regular work schedule adjusted so that they do not work at least eight hours prior to or eight hours after a stand move.
-This may result in an employee being scheduled to work four ten-hour days. - 6.
-All employees who are on the Stand Move crew shall be required to work all of the stand moves, except in the case of illness which is covered in item #9.
-Employees who fail to report for a stand move shall be given appropriate disciplinary action which may include removal from all future stand moves.
-Employees may request to be excused from a stand move provided that five days notice is given, however the final determination shall be at the sole discretion of the Stand Move Manager[s]. - 7.
-The work performance of an employee during a stand move shall be reflected on an employee's regular performance evaluation.
-Employees shall follow and take direction from the Stand Move Manager[s] and the appointed crew leader.
-Any employee that displays behavior that is disruptive to the stand move shall be appropriately disciplined. - 8.
-Stand move employees shall report to work at the East Tunnel field floor entrance at the assigned time and shall sign in with the Stand Move Manager[s].
-Employees who are late more than one hour and eventually report to work may be sent home without pay, or may be given a written reprimand that shall be placed in their personnel file, or may have the number of hours paid for the stand move reduced.
-The number of hours to be reduced shall be a ratio of the time late to the actual hours worked on the stand move multiplied by the standard 15 hours pay.
+Employees shall immediately report any unsafe conditions to the Stand Move Manager[s].

+take direction from the Stand Move Manager[s] and the appointed crew leader.
+Any employee that displays behavior that is disruptive to the stand move shall be appropriately disciplined.